Learn why leading HR professionals trust ekincare! Read more

 Mindfulness is all about being present in the moment.
 When a work environment is chaotic or unenjoyable, our mind tends to wander.
 Mindfulness teaches individuals to be present in and embrace the moments of life, rather than be suffocated by the constant self-criticism and anxiety that so often plagues our minds.

-Many of us crave for peace and happiness in our lives, and mindfulness is an effective means to achieve that.
-But we often abandon it in our daily lives because practising mindfulness can seem at odds with our desire to succeed.
+Many of us crave peace and happiness in our lives, and mindfulness is an effective means to achieve that.
+But we often abandon it in our daily lives because practising mindfulness and taking care of our mental health can seem at odds with our desire to succeed.
 But it really doesn’t have to be.

 We have listed a few simple ways of incorporating mindfulness into your busy work life that can actually help you succeed.

 Multitasking might make you feel more efficient, but focusing on one thing at a time is always better.
 When you multitask, your concentration is divided between too many things.
 You make more mistakes, and most of the time you’re not able to finish much work.
 It also increases your stress and anxiety levels.
 By taking up one task at a time you are strengthening your ability to focus on something for a longer period of time.
 You’ll find that by giving complete attention to one task at a time, you’re improving the quality of work and becoming more efficient.

 Dedicate 10-15 minutes to sitting down with just a pen and a pad of paper.
 Use this time to write out any and all thoughts that are swirling about in your mind.
 Not only will writing down your thoughts help clear your mind and relieve built-up stress, but you also may stumble upon some genius ideas that were previously buried.